bgamari/ghc-wiki-import/building/preparation/linux.md

 ```

-But this might install some packages you do not use in your system (e.g. lintian).
+But this might install some packages you do not use in your system (e.g. java, docbook, xsltproc).
 Alternatively install the following:

 ```wiki